-Figure 79 | Map of the 141 load centres considered as final destinations for domestic CPAs.
+Figure 78 | Map of the 141 load centres considered as final destinations for domestic CPAs.
 Load centres are shown as points.
 One point in every NZAu region - usually corresponding to a major town or city - has been specified as a sink location to which all remaining wind and solar capacity will be routed after the load at other destinations in the region has been fully met.

-Transmission from CPAs to domestic loads always routes from generation to the 'least-cost' destination on the existing transmission grid (shown in Figure 80) before making its way to a load.
-A new converter/substation is therefore costed at the point of grid connection.
+Transmission from the centre of a project area to domestic loads always routes from generation to a 'leastcost' destination on the existing transmission grid (shown in Figure 79) before making its way to a load (centre point of destination SA2).
+A new converter/substation is costed at the point of grid connection.
 In the event that the 'least-cost' destination on Australia's existing transmission grid is already inside one of the destination SA2s, then no further transmission mapping is pursued for that project.
-In the case of an offshore transmission line coming onshore, en route to the 'least-cost' destination on Australia's existing transmission grid, an additional converter/substation is included at landfall.
+In the case of an offshore transmission line coming onshore, en route to the 'least-cost' destination on Australia's existing transmission grid, the transmission line is assumed to transition from subsea to overhead without and additional sub/converter station.

-Figure 80 | Map of the existing transmission network in Australia.[26]
+Figure 79 | Map of the existing transmission network in Australia.^[26]

-VRE to Export
+VRE to export

-A selection of existing ports are used as candidate end points for exported energy, and are shown in Figure 82 (in black).
-The NZAu team selected these ports based on the recent Australian Hydrogen Hubs study.[27]
-This study covered a list of current or anticipated locations suitable for hydrogen exports and was based on desktop research and interviews with targeted industry and government stakeholders.
-The study identified the ports listed in Table 64 for the development of hydrogen export facilities.
+A selection of existing ports are used as candidate end points for exported energy, and are shown in Figure 81 (in black).
+The NZAu team selected these ports based on the recent Australian Hydrogen Hubs study.^[27] This study covered a list of current or anticipated locations suitable for hydrogen exports and was based on desktop research and interviews with targeted industry and government stakeholders.
+The study identified the ports listed in Table 65 for the development of hydrogen export facilities.